 - CPG manufacturers

-- Ecommerce / DTC sites
+- E-commerce / DTC sites

 - Online marketplaces

-How does PIM-DAM integration support e-commerce growth?
+How does PIM-DAM integration support the growth of e-commerce?

 In a highly competitive online market, e-tailers need to win attention, engage customers and build brand loyalty.
 This requires a strong visual identity comprising images, video and brand graphics.
 This requires a strong visual identity consisting of images, video and brand graphics.